 For each student, the Tuition Guarantee Plan begins with the first term of enrollment.
 Under the Tuition Guarantee Plan, the tuition rate for new undergraduate students first enrolling at NEIU in the Fall 2004, or thereafter, will be held constant for four continuous academic years.

 The Tuition Guarantee Plan applies to all newly enrolled undergraduate students (freshman, transfers, and students-at-large) seeking their first bachelor’s degree beginning with the Fall semester 2004, or thereafter, and will be effective for four continuous academic years.
 Newly enrolled is defined as undergraduate students seeking their first bachelor’s degree and registered for at least one class on or after the first day of the term.
 The four-year tuition guarantee expires at the end of the term (Fall, Spring, or Summer) immediately preceding the four-year anniversary of the student’s initial enrollment.
-(For example, students who enter the Spring 2013 semester will be guaranteed their tuition through the Fall 2016 term).
+(For example, students who enter the Fall 2013 semester will be guaranteed their tuition through the Summer 2017 term.)

 Extension to Tuition Guarantee Plan

 Beginning in the Fall 2010 term, undergraduate students who previously qualified for the Tuition Guarantee Plan, as defined above, will now qualify for two additional years of guaranteed tuition.
 The tuition rate for the additional two years is equal to the amount charged to undergraduate students seeking their first bachelor’s degree, who initially enrolled in the academic year following the students with the additional tuition guarantee.
 For example, students who first enrolled in Fall 2007 had their tuition guaranteed at the same rate through Summer 2011, and now will have their tuition rate guaranteed for two additional consecutive academic years at the rate charged to students who first enrolled in Fall 2008.